PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 Although Paima allows games to subsidize gameplay, games can also choose to specify that users must pay a fee to submit moves in-game.
 This allows DAOs to gain funding to drive development of their game or app.

+## Future work

 ### Data availability layer support

 (Coming in the future)
-Projects may want the blockchain used as the Data Availability (DA) layer to be different from the primary chain used for their app.
+Projects may want the blockchain used as the Data Availability (DA) layer to be different from the primary chain used for their app (either as a volition or a validium)

 To enable this, Paima will facilitate storing state machine inputs on a DA layer, significantly lowering costs for data-hungry use-cases

-## ZK and FHE
+### ZK and FHE

 (Coming in the future)
 We are working with partners to help enable use-cases that require private sections of their state machine

-## State Channels
+### State Channels

 (Coming in the future)
 We are working to allow games to easily build state channels to facilitate use-cases like 5v5 fights where a state channel could be opened between participants and settled when the game is over